Witchelina Nature Reserve

-Witchelina is a former pastoral property that comprises a magnificent outback expanse extending from Lake Torrens in the south to Marree in the north.
-It spans three bioregions, Willouran, Mulgarie and Marree, which in turn are divided into nine land systems.
-The conservation of Witchelina is a very significant attribute for biodiversity in South Australia.
+Witchelina is a former pastoral property that comprises a magnificent outback expanse extending from Lake Torrens in the south to Marree in the north – an area larger than Kangaroo Island.
+It spans three bioregions, Flinders Lofty Block, Stony Plains and Gawler, which in turn are divided into nine land systems.

-Nature Foundation SA has removed all domestic livestock and the majority of feral goats.
-Conservation activities include tackling the degradation caused by rabbits and monitoring the numbers of macropods.
+Nature Foundation has removed all domestic livestock and the majority of feral goats.
+Managing total grazing pressure also includes tackling the degradation caused by rabbits and monitoring the numbers of macropods.

-Nature Foundation SA funds research projects into the flora and fauna of this landscape, to better understand how we can Save, Protect and Restore this diverse and unique habitat.
+Nature Foundation also funds scientific research into the flora and fauna of Witchelina, to better understand how we can conserve, protect and restore this diverse and unique arid landscape.